wocommunity/wolips/README.md

 <img src="http://wiki.wocommunity.org/download/attachments/2624275/icon_256x256.png?version=1&modificationDate=1287449464000&api=v2" alt="WOLips Icon" width="30%" style="float: right;"/>

-#WOLips
+# WOLips

 With the deprecation of the Apple-supplied WebObjects development tools in the WO5.4 timeframe, WOProject/WOLips has become the recommended toolset for WebObjects development and is the toolset that Apple itself uses internally.

 Almost all of the functionality provided by the Apple toolset (XCode, EOModeler, WOBuilder, etc) has been duplicated, greatly expanded upon or re-thought from the ground up in Eclipse and WOLips.
 WOProject/WOLips is the net effect of thousands of hours of freely-given and paid-for labor by many talented developers, and it is constantly improving.

-##WOLips Project Home
+## WOLips Project Home

 The home page for the WOLips project is <a href="http://wiki.wocommunity.org/display/WOL/Home">http://wiki.wocommunity.org/display/WOL/Home</a>

-##Installing WOLips
+## Installing WOLips

 Installing prebuilt versions of WOLips in existing Eclipse installations can be done the same way any other Eclipse plugin is installed.

 1. Add the WOLips update URL to the Available Software Sites list (either through **Eclipse > Preferences > Install/Update > Available Software Sites** or **Help > Install New Software... > Add**)
-2. Use the WOLips update URL to install the plugin http://jenkins.wocommunity.org/job/WOLips44/lastSuccessfulBuild/artifact/temp/dist/
+2. Use the WOLips update URL to install the plugin http://jenkins.wocommunity.org/job/WOLips410/lastSuccessfulBuild/artifact/temp/dist/

-###Building WOLips
+### Building WOLips

-####Prerequisites
+#### Prerequisites
-* Eclipse ( this document is current as of 4.4 Luna)
+* Eclipse ( this document is current as of 4.10 2018-12)
 * Git
 * JRebel and JProfiler are required if you want to build those parts of WOLips